NYPL/sierra-shadow-dataset/README.md

     containing both research and branch items.

-  - `sierra-branch-healed-joined.datatable` a serialized R datatable object containing both just branch items as determined by the ITYPE
+  - `sierra-branch-healed-joined.datatable` a serialized R datatable object containing both just branch items as determined by the ITYPE.
+This is _substantially_ smaller than the full or research counterpart.

   - `sierra-research-healed-joined.datatable` a serialized R datatable object containing both just research items as determined by the ITYPE